-in Burlington, Vermont.
-Each October approximately 35 to 45 participants from around the globe gather for three days of spirited dialogue, reflection, connection and laughter.
+in Burlington, Vermont and other venues.
+Twice a year approximately 25 to 45 academics, doctoral students, practitioners, and educators with a background and interest in the transformative potential of social constructionist and other “postmodern” perspectives for social work and related fields gather for three days of spirited dialogue, reflection, connection and laughter.
 Formally titled, “Transforming Social Work Practice, Education & Inquiry”, the Gatherings focus on expressions of “postmodern,” particularly social constructionist, ideas and their potential application to issues germane to social work.
-Our venue is a conference center located along the shores of Lake Champlain that also provides participants with economical lodging and meals.
+Our venues are chosen based on their food and lodging costs and their ability to accommodate all participants in a beautiful setting.

 Unlike traditional academic conferences, we have tried to make the Gatherings expressions of the ideas we explore.
 Thus, the Gatherings are participatory, interactive and relational, with dialogue, rather than presentations, as the primary mode of learning.
-The centrality of dialogue also enables us to engage in a range of activities ranging from outdoor excursions to the sharing of artistic expression.
+The centrality of dialogue also enables us to engage in a variety of activities ranging from outdoor excursions to the sharing of artistic expression.

 Much of our dialogue centers around broad topics chosen by Gathering participants from a menu of topics developed each year by an ad hoc committee of participants.
 Examples of two past topics can be found on this page.

 May 7 – 10, 2020 in Charlottesville, Virginia